 Question Answer More Information Who is the Issuer?
 Dixon Advisory & Superannuation Services Limited (ACN 103 071 665) solely in its capacity as responsible entity for the US Masters Residential Property Fund (ARSN 150 256 161).
-US Masters Residential Property Fund (URF or the Fund) is a listed registered managed investment scheme that invests indirectly in residential property located in the United States of America.
+US Masters Residential Property Fund ( URF or the Fund ) is a listed registered managed investment scheme that invests indirectly in residential property located in the United States of America.
 As at 30 June 2014, URF had consolidated total assets of \$527 million and consolidated net assets of \$404 million.
 In respect of the six months ended 30 June 2014 URF earned a consolidated net profit before tax of \$2.6 million.
 The Fund generated net cash outflows (from investing, \$99 million, and operating, \$6.1 million) of approximately \$105 million in the six months ended 30 June 2014, as it continued to invest in properties.
 What are the URF Notes?
 The URF Notes are interest bearing unsecured notes issued by the Issuer.
 Annexure A What is the Offer size?
 A minimum of 500,000 URF Notes up to 1,000,000 URF Notes with the ability to accept oversubscriptions of up to 500,000 URF Notes.
 Under this Prospectus, URF Notes are offered at an offer price of \$100 per URF Note to raise a minimum of \$50 million up to \$100 million, with the ability to accept oversubscriptions of up to \$50 million.
 Section 6.1 What is the priority Offer?
 The Responsible Entity, on behalf of URF, has allocated a minimum priority Offer of \$50 million to Applicants who are Unitholders in the Fund at 7:00pm AEDST on the Closing Date.
-Section 6.1 What will the The proceeds of the Offer will be used to: Section 2.8 proceeds of the Offer be used for?
-Provide additional capital to URF to fund its investment strategy, including the development and renovation of Portfolio assets and the acquisition of further Portfolio assets; Pay the costs of the Offer; and Provide working capital at the Fund and US Masters Residential Property (USA) Fund (US REIT) level and to service URF Notes, as required.
-It is not anticipated that the funds raised under the Offer will
+Section 6.1 What will the proceeds of the Offer be used for?
+The proceeds of the Offer will be used to: Provide additional capital to URF to fund its investment strategy, including the development and renovation of Portfolio assets and the acquisition of further Portfolio assets; Section 2.8 Pay the costs of the Offer; and Provide working capital at the Fund and US Masters Residential Property (USA) Fund ( US REIT ) level and to service URF Notes, as required.